QuantEcon/lecture-python-advanced.myst/lectures/calvo_abreu.md

 In particular, in a Markov perfect equilibrium, there is a sequence indexed by $t =0, 1, 2, \ldots$ of separate policymakers;  a time $t$ policymaker chooses $\mu_t$ only and forecasts that future government decisions are unaffected by its choice.

-By way of contrast, in this lecture there is  sequence of separate policymakers;  a time $t$ policymaker chooses  only $\mu_t$,  but now  believes that its choice of $\mu_t$  shapes the representative agent's beliefs about  future rates of money creation and inflation, and through them, future government actions.
+By way of contrast, in this lecture there is  sequence of distinct policymakers;  a time $t$ policymaker chooses  only $\mu_t$,  but now  believes that its choice of $\mu_t$  shapes the representative agent's beliefs about  future rates of money creation and inflation, and through them, future government actions.

 This timing protocol and belief structure leads to a  model of a  **credible government policy** also known as a **sustainable plan**